This is an extended version of an article which appeared at https://www.gerryanderson.co.uk/ on 28th January 2021 –

 Mick Imrie in the UK in the late 1990s created Supercar and Black Rock Laboratory 3D computer models, originally in Cinema4D and subsequently ported by others in the Gerry Anderson Model Makers Alliance (GA-MMA) to Studio 3D Max, Lightwave, etc. See Supercar 3D Model – Mick Imrie and Austin Tate – 1998

-Shane Pickering, a private pilot in New Zealand, in the late 1990s worked on schematics and internal details for Supercar compatible with the TV shows and annuals.
+Shane Pickering, a graphic artists and private pilot in New Zealand, in the late 1990s worked on schematics and internal details for Supercar compatible with the TV shows and annuals.
 See Supercar Schematics – Shane Pickering and Austin Tate – 1999.

 Brian Douglas, a Microsoft Flight Simulator enthusiast in the UK, worked with me in 2003 to improve the visual appearance and flight dynamics for the earlier versions of Supercar for Flight Simulator I had created.
 See Supercar for Flight Simulator – 1996-2003.

 Kez Wilson at Misc!Mayhem in Texas created the Supercar Comic published in 2003, working with script writer Michael Wolff, and I was happy to help with its production using our 3D models used to get accurate outlines for rotascoping of some image panels.
 I met up with Kez and Graydon Gould, the voice of Mike Mercury, at a Fanderson event that same year.
 See Supercar Comic – Kez Wilson and Michael Wolff – 2001-2003.